Data4Good Hackathon: Solve interesting Data Science challenges and do good along the way

 Your role will be to develop a deeper understanding for the data and goals of an NGO, social enterprise or similar organisation, and to guide a team of 4-6 volunteer data scientists, designers and developers during the hackathon.

-- End of May 2018: Applications for the Data4Good Hackathon
+- End of October 2018: Data4Good Hackathon registration deadline for NGOs and DS Leads

 Organised by the Vienna Data Science Group